-These models are approved and listed for upflow applications only.
-At no time can this model be installed in downflow or horizontal applications.
-The Electro-Mate must be installed above the HP A-coil or the "warm side" of the HP A-coil.
+These models are approved and listed for downflow and horizontal applications.
+At no time can this model be installed in a upflow application.
+Electro Industries has a similar unit especially designed for upflow applications.
+The Electro-Mate must be installed on the "warm side" of the HP A-coil.